 KRS 160.291; KRS 161.158

+KRS 336.134

 702 KAR 1:035; OAG 72-802

 LEGAL: HB 309 CREATES NEW SECTIONS OF KRS 209A THAT REQUIRE REPORTING ACTS OF DOMESTIC VIOLENCE AND ABUSE OR DATING VIOLENCE AND ABUSE TO A LAW ENFORCEMENT OFFICER UPON THE REQUEST OF THE VICTIM.
 IN ADDITION, IF IT IS THE BELIEF OF THE PROFESSIONAL THAT THE DEATH OF A VICTIM WITH WHOM THEY HAVE HAD A PROFESSIONAL INTERACTION IS RELATED TO DOMESTIC VIOLENCE AND ABUSE OR DATING VIOLENCE AND ABUSE, THAT MUST BE REPORTED.
 THIS NEW LANGUAGE ALSO REQUIRES EDUCATIONAL MATERIAL BE PROVIDED IF THERE IS REASONABLE CAUSE TO BELIEVE THAT A VICTIM WITH WHOM THEY HAVE HAD A PROFESSIONAL INTERACTION IS RELATED TO DOMESTIC VIOLENCE AND ABUSE OR DATING VIOLENCE AND ABUSE.